 Zip codes near Hunters Creek Village include: 77055, 77008, 77007, 77019, 77027, 77056, and 77057.
 (View Houston zip code map.)

 Like most of the Memorial Villages, Piney Point Village has deed restrictions against all kinds of commercial establishments.
 Stores, shopping centers, and restaurants are notably located along the borders of the Memorial Villages.
-Though this may be the case, there are several dining, retail, and entertainment centers nearby.

 The Memorial City Mall is mere minutes away.
-A large shopping mall located along the I-10, Memorial City Mall has been serving Piney Point and surrounding neighborhood since it opened its door in 1962.
+A large shopping mall located along the I-10, Memorial City Mall has been serving Piney Point and surrounding neighborhoods since it opened its door in 1962.
 Anchor stores in this mall include Macy’s, JCPenney, Sears, Target, and Dillard’s.

 Piney Point Village is also highly accessible to several members-only country clubs, including Lakeside Country Club and the Houston Country Club.

 The Houston Racquet Club is located in neighboring Hunters Creek Village.
 Along with tennis facilities, the club also has the Courtside Cafe and The Grill which cater to its members.
 The club also fosters a relationship with the Westwood Golf Club, which has an 18-hole course with several practice facilities.

 A public 18-hole golf course, the Memorial Park Golf Course, is easily accessible from the neighborhood via the I-10.
 It has a course rating of 73 and a slope rating of 122.